How to Declutter Your Digital Space

 Nowadays, very few people will listen to music directly from their computers.
-With streaming services like Soundcloud and Spotify, and even YouTube, there’s little need to store music locally.
+With streaming services like Soundcloud, Spotify, and even YouTube, there’s little need to store music locally.

-Create your personal playlists online and without much fear, because the odds of your internet connection breaking for days on end are slim.
-However, you can sort music you still listen to into specific folders for offline jamming.
+Create your personal playlists online without much fear because the odds of your internet connection breaking for days on end are slim.
+However, you can sort the music you still listen to into specific folders for offline jamming.

 Move your photos

 - Pick the ones you like the most and get them made.
-Buy a physical album (or several!), and enjoy them as an object you can interact with, rather than a digital file.
+Buy a physical album (or several!), and enjoy them as an object you can interact with rather than keeping a digital file.

-A similar thing happened when I asked my mother for some old photos, only to be given an SSD which she said contained all our childhood photos.
-And after plugging it in, I went through the folders, we had some laughs, and then turned it off and put it away.
-It truly felt like a digital photo album.
-Which is not a bad idea either.
+A similar thing happened when I asked my mother for some old photos, only to be given an SSD, which she said contained all our childhood photos.
+After plugging it in, I went through the folders, we had some laughs, and then turned it off and put it away.
+It truly felt like a digital photo album — which is not a bad idea either.